-4.0 STAFF ORGANIZATION, QUALIFICATIONS, AND
+4.0 STAFF ORGANIZATION, QUALIFICATIONS, AND RESPONSIBILITIES

-RESPONSIBILITIES

-- This section presents the general lines of authority, responsibilities, and communication procedures concerning site safety and health and emergency response.
+This section presents the general lines of authority, responsibilities, and communication procedures concerning site safety and health and emergency response.
 It includes key Contractor positions.
-The - 4 concerning site safety and health and emergency response.
-It includes key Contractor positions.
-The - FWSHP project-specific addenda must contain a table that lists the responsible parties and telephone numbers for each of the following key contractor positions:
+The FWSHP project-specific addenda must contain a table that lists the responsible parties and telephone numbers for each of the following key contractor positions:

-- 8 Program Manager;
+- Program Manager;

-- 9 CIH;
+- Certified Industrial Hygienist (CIH);

 - Field Operations Manager;

 - Site Safety and Health Officer (SSHO); and

 - All subcontractors and suppliers.